bixycler/UniinfoNotes/pages/Mind Jungle.md

 			  collapsed:: true
 				- Local server: [localhost:12315](http://localhost:12315)
 				  collapsed:: true
+					- Due to [bug #10337](https://github.com/logseq/logseq/issues/10337), until now (June 2024), `Auto start server` doesn't work.
 				- The JSON result of query `logseq.Editor.getBlock` is different from `Export graph` > `Export as JSON`.
-					- API returns a bare block with children are just UUIDs, not embedded JSON as the exported one.
+					- API returns a bare block with children are just UUIDs, not embedded JSON like in the exported one.
 			- Logseq publish
 			  id:: 66600918-8c61-42af-b8a2-04bf05e9f782
 			  collapsed:: true